Built by Flowdesk — ex‑FlowCrypt (iOS + Chrome Ext.). Privacy apps, E2EE systems, native & mobile.See workcontact@flowdesk.tech

 Can I self-host Flowvault and move my backups there?+

 Yes.
-The whole stack — Next.js frontend, Cloud Functions (the trusted-handover release sweep and the Encrypted Send read path), and Firestore security rules — is in one public repository.
+The whole stack — Next.js frontend, Cloud Functions (the trusted-handover release sweep, the Encrypted Send / File Send read & delete paths, and the file-send sweep), Cloud Storage rules, and Firestore security rules — is in one public repository.
 Bring your own Firebase project, deploy the rules and Functions, point the frontend at it, and drop a .fvault file onto /restore.
 Because the backup format includes the KDF parameters and volume layout that produced the ciphertext, vaults made on the hosted Flowvault will open on your self-hosted one with the same password.

 What exactly is inside a .fvault file?+